owntracks/recorder/README.md

 (In httpmode, you do not have to specify a topic.)

-Publish a location from your OwnTracks app and you should see the _recorder_ receive that on the console.
+Publish a location from your OwnTracks app and you should see the Recorder receive that on the console.
 If you haven't disabled Geo-lookups, you'll also see the address from which the publish originated.

-The location message received by the _recorder_ will be written to storage.
+The location message received by the Recorder will be written to storage.
 In particular you should verify that your _storage_ directory contains:

 1. a directory called `ghash/`
 2. a directory called `rec/` with several subdirectories and a `.rec` file therein.
 3. a directory called `last/` which contains subdirectories and a `.json` file therein.

-When the recorder has received a publish or two, visit it with your favorite Web browser by pointing your browser at `http://127.0.0.1:8083` or the address / port configured with the `--http-host` and `--http-port` options respectively.
+When the Recorder has received a publish or two, visit it with your favorite Web browser by pointing your browser at `http://127.0.0.1:8083` or the address / port configured with the `--http-host` and `--http-port` options respectively.

-Unless already provided by the package you installed, we recommend you create a shell script with which you hence-force launch the _recorder_.
-Note that you can have it subscribe to multiple topics, and you can launch sundry instances of the recorder (e.g. for distinct brokers) as long as you ensure:
+Unless already provided by the package you installed, we recommend you create a shell script with which you hence-force launch the Recorder.
+Note that you can have it subscribe to multiple topics, and you can launch sundry instances of the Recorder (e.g. for distinct brokers) as long as you ensure:

 * that each instance uses a distinct `--storage`
 * that each instance uses a distinct `--http-port` (or `0` if you don't wish to provide HTTP support for a particular instance)

 ### `ot-recorder` options

-This section lists the most important options of the _recorder_ with their long names; check the usage (`recorder -h`) for the short versions.
+This section lists the most important options of the Recorder with their long names; check the usage (`recorder -h`) for the short versions.

 `--clientid` specifies the MQTT client identifier to use upon connecting to the broker, thus overriding a constructed default.